xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ### Stretch Goals (optional — only do these if you have completed _all_ of the above steps)

 Finished all the steps above?
 Amazing!
-Check out the instructions for Version 1 to tackle your next challenge!
+Here is your next-level challenge to tackle:
+1. Create the Form on the SavedCountries page, so the user can submit their profile information.
+[Here is the Figma design for the Form](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=1-329&t=eKfO5eJcdQC03CrI-4).